jbubriski/ST4bby/README.md

 1. Only works with Windows Authentication and configuration values are hardcoded into the template.
 Ideally this could work off AppSettings (Web.config/app.config) and allow for SQL Server authentication as well.
 2. Generates POCO's for all tables in the database (no automatic filtering).
 Ideally a schema, prefix, or regex filter would be nice.
 3. The only Data Annotation attribute that is currently added is the Key attribute.
 Ideally we will support all related validation attributes.
-4. Currently the C# class files are generated and added to the same directory as the T4 template, but they're not added to the project.
-Ideally they should be nested under the T4 Template or at least added to the project.